Maine’s Wild Blueberry Weekend Was Such a Smashing Success It’s Coming Back

 Scoot over Maple Sunday, there's a new Maine obsession in town.

 Maine is the world's largest producer of wild blueberries.
 The worlds!
-It seems like it's about time we had a weekend to go hog wild for the wild blueberry!
+But before 2021, Maine never had its own weekend to go hog wild for the wild blueberry!
 Personally, there is such a huge difference between wild blueberries and cultivated blueberries, that basic blueberries are just meh.

-You can tour wild blueberry farms during Maine's First Annual Wild Blueberry Weekend on August 7th and 8th.
+You can tour wild blueberry farms during Maine's Wild Blueberry Weekend on August 6 and 7.
 Even pick (and nibble) berries at some locations.
 Try something new to eat or drink.
 If you have company coming, and you've stuffed yourself with lobster, try some new tradition that is blue and so good for you!
 It happens rain or shine (and this year, who the hell knows what it will be)!

 Wild blueberries are loaded with good for you stuff.
 Fiber, minerals, and antioxidants!